jbrea/MLPGradientFlow.jl/README.md

                             maxiterations_optim = 10^3, verbosity = 1)

 # Neural networks without biases and with only a single hidden layer, can also train under the assumption of normally distributed input.
-For relu the implementation uses analytical values for the gaussian integrals (use `f = Val(relu)` for the analytical integration and `f = relu` for the numerical integration).
+For relu and sigmoid2 the implementation uses analytical values for the gaussian integrals (use `f = Val(relu)` for the analytical integration and `f = relu` for the numerical integration).
 For other activation functions, numerical integration of approximations thereof have to be used.
 using LinearAlgebra, ComponentArrays
 d = 9
 inp = randn(d, 10^5)